Bronze Age in Romania: Religion

 The Bronze Age introduced solar, or Uranian, cults.
-Some ornaments, considered to be solar symbols, were frequently pictured on ceramic or metal parts: concentric circles, circles accompanied by rays, and the swastika.
+Some ornaments, considered to be solar symbols, were frequently pictured on ceramic or metal parts: concentric circles and circles accompanied by rays.
 Cremation is considered to be connected to these cults.

 In the Romanian territory, there are three known bronze-aged sanctuaries: Sălacea, Bihor County (Ottomány culture, phase II).
 The only cultures of this area well represented in this regard are the Gârla Mare Zuto Brdo culture and the Bijelo Szeremle Brdo-Dalj culture (also present in Hungary and Croatia).
 About 340 pieces were found in the area of the two cultures, of which 244 are in the Gârla Mare area.

 Clay miniature axes (axes, hammers or double axes) belonging to this period have been found.
 Labrys double-axes are frequently found in the Cretan and Mycenaean worlds, where they occur most often in complex rituals and tombs (for example the Tomb of double ax of Knossos).
 In the Mycenaean context, the labrys has a wide range of sizes, from miniature forms to giant forms that measure 1.20 meters.
 However, the labrys site is frequently associated with the moon and can be a symbol of a goddess of vegetation, the forerunner of Demeter, who, on Mycenaean seals, is found under a tree.
 The goddess has an ax in her hand and receives as gifts poppies and fruits.

+Burial Customs

+Burial practices in Bronze Age Romania varied by region and were generally consistent within each region, however some variance could also be found in each region over time with Early Bronze Age inhumations transitioning to cremations by the Middle Bronze Age.
+These differences in burial practice by region can reflect differences in social structure, cultural traditions and rituals, and a societies attitude towards the dead.

+Transylvania

+During the Middle Bronze Age cremation accounted for 90% of known burials while inhumation occurred much less frequently.
+This practice was a significant change from Early Bronze Age burial practices in which inhumation was the dominant method of handling the dead.
+This change in mortuary practices is believed to have taken place between 2300 and 1900 BCE at a time when information on remains in the region is generally poor.
+Burial environments in this region are commonly flat, with the exception of a select few which were interred in previously used burial cairns.

+In Central and Southwestern Transylvania many Tumulus-burials have been found and excavated starting in 1885-1887.
+The Tumuli, or burial mounds, in this region are generally divided into two types: Tumuli with pit graves, and Tumuli without pit graves.
+The former being covered in an earthen mound and the latter being covered with stone.
+The Tumuli without pit graves were traditionally inhumations with remains being placed on the surface and covered with dirt and stone.
+The Tumuli with pit graves had remains placed in the ground, sometimes in a chamber made of wood, and buried with earth.